DavidZhongtai/davidzhongtai.github.io/content/_index.md

 - [Business Analyst @ American Supply Association D.NEXT Lab](/professional/asa) -->

 ## Recent News
-**[02-02-2023]**
+**[02-26-2023]**
 <div style="margin-left: 1em;">
-Recently found a cool server vulnerability which was responsibly reported to the organization.
-This resulted in some nice merch and a bug bounty payout. <a href="/posts/pwn">Read more here!</a>
+I recently joined a DEI discussion committee on behalf of Institute of Electrical and Electronics Engineers (IEEE) Region 5.

 </div>
 <br>

-**[01-15-2022]**
+**[02-02-2023]**
 <div style="margin-left: 1em;">
-I recently returned back to my high school to talk about my experiences and some of my tips after 2 years in <a href="https://www.facebook.com/photo/?fbid=634562562008631&set=a.520490016749220">college</a>
+Recently found a cool server vulnerability which was responsibly reported to the organization.
+This resulted in some nice merch and a bug bounty payout. <a href="/posts/pwn">Read more here!</a>

 </div>
 <br>